 The Trans-Lux Theatre opened on December 31, 1934, as a newsreel theatre.
 Thomas Lamb designed the theatre in an Art Deco style.
 It had 500 seats, and for the first time in Philadelphia, rear projection from behind the screen.

-Newsreels and short subjects declined with the advent of television, so the Trans-Lux Theatre became a first run movie house, stating with “Enchantment” on December 25, 1948.
+Newsreels and short subjects declined with the advent of television, so the Trans-Lux Theatre became a first run movie house, starting with a reserved seat engagement of “The Red Shoes” on December 25, 1948.
 Disney’s “Cinderella” was showcased in 1950.
 Jose Ferrer, the star of “Moulin Rouge”, appeared in person in 1953 at the preview showing of that movie.
 Due to the needs of Cinemascope movies, projection was moved to the theatre’s rear in early 1955.
 Cary Grant and Philadelphia’s own Grace Kelly appeared in person August 2, 1955, for the gala benefit world premiere of “To Catch a Thief”.
 Movies shown included Peter Seller’s comedy “The Mouse the Roared”(1959) and Stanley Kubrick’s “Lolita”(1962).

 The theatre closed from March 8 to March 17, 1965, for refurbishing.
 The front was remodeled in Italian marble and a new outside box office.
 New lobby furniture and new light fixtures were installed.
 Red carpet was added.
 The walls were covered with white and gold fabric.
 The ceiling was given a blue and white star effect.
 The Road Show presentation of “This Magnificent Men in Their Flying Machines”(1965) was here.